knocklabs/docs/pages/getting-started/quick-start.md

 🔐 **Security first** 🔐

-We don't take your user data lightly.
-For more on our security practices, take a look at our [security page](/send-and-manage-data/security).
+We don't take storing your user data lightly.
+For more on our security practices, take a look at [our security page](/security).

 ```javascript Identify a user in Knock
 const { Knock } = require("@knocklabs/node");